 - Work may require the use of personal protective equipment and requires adherence to strict safety protocols.

 - Schedule may include weekend and holiday hours

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

-- Possession of a Bachelor’s degree with emphasis in areas of molecular virology (HIV/SIV), cell biology, immunology, histology and/or pathology from an accredited college or university according to the Council for Higher Education Accreditation.
-(Additional qualifying experience may be substituted for the required education).
+- Possession of a Bachelor’s degree from an accredited college/university according to the Council for Higher Education Accreditation (CHEA) in a field related to the biomedical or veterinary sciences (Additional qualifying experience may be substituted for the required education).
 Foreign degrees must be evaluated for U.S. equivalency.

-- In addition to the educational requirements, a minimum of two (2) years of relevant laboratory experience
+- In addition to the educational requirements, a minimum of two (2) years of laboratory animal technical experience

 - Must be able to obtain and maintain a security clearance

 Candidates with these desired skills will be given preferential consideration: